-VB6 can be installed to operate in different positions.
-The two screw holes (M2 x 4) on the body of the reader are for mechanical fixture (Figure A, 1).
+VB6-240-V can be installed to operate in different positions.
+The two screw holes $(M2 \times 4)$ on the body of the reader are for mechanical mounting (Figure A, 1).
 The diagrams below give the overall dimensions of the scanner and mounting bracket and may be used for installation.
-Refer to par.
-2.5 and 3.4 for correct positioning.